Captaincy General of Cuba: Slavery and economics

 Between 1790 and 1821, 240,721 slaves were imported to Cuba from Africa.
 By the mid-19th century the slave population in Cuba was close to a half of a million with most working in the sugar industry.
 Slavery in Cuba existed until being abolished in 1886.

 Cuba's sugar trade in the 19th century dramatically grew and along with it so did the usage of slavery and number of slaves on the island.
 By 1830, Cuba was the world's largest producer of sugar.
 Also in 1830 the United States became Cuba's biggest trading partner as the US was cut off from its previous supply in the British West Indies and Hispaniola.
 Initially, sugar plantations were built around ports and in particular Havana because overland transport was costly, slow and difficult taking the form of large ox-cart trains transporting sugar.
 A railroad network was developed as a result of overland limitations with the first railroad line being built in 1837 between Havana and Güines spanning 82 km.
 The railroad allowed for the sugar industry to grow farther.
 The length of Cuba's railroad network grew from 618 km in the 1850s to 1,218 km by 1860.

-With the elimination of the slave trade, imported Chinese Chinese contract laborers functioned as a replacement similar to other locations in the Caribbean.
+With the elimination of the slave trade, imported Chinese contract laborers functioned as a replacement similar to other locations in the Caribbean.
 These laborers were exclusively male and recruited between the ages of 16 and 40 to serve for contracts ranging from 4 to 10 years.
 When Chinese laborers arrived in Cuba starting in 1847 they found themselves practically bound to the plantations and working under similar conditions to slaves whom previously worked their.
 When completing their contracts, some opted to stay in Cuba while others decided to return home to China.
 The practice of importing Chinese laborers lasted until the 1880s and 1890s.

 The telegraph was introduced to Cuba in 1851 and a telegraph network was soon made covering the whole island.
 An underwater telegraph cable was installed between Florida and Cuba in 1867.

 Havana functioned as a port city and military outpost with several thousand soldiers and sailors being stationed there permanently.